jakobsRepository/Interactive-Graph-Cuts-for-Object-Segmentation/README.md

 # Interactive Graph Cuts for Object Segmentation
-This Repository implements an Interactive Graph Cuts Model for binary image segmentation as described in the [Paper](https://www.csd.uwo.ca/~yboykov/Papers/iccv01.pdf).
-Main Idea is to find parameters of a energy function which lead to its minimum energy by constructing an (s,t)-graph whose cut value equals the energy of this function.
+This Repository implements an Interactive Graph Cuts Model for binary image segmentation whose optimal parameters are found with the metohod described in the [Paper](https://www.csd.uwo.ca/~yboykov/Papers/iccv01.pdf).

 # Problem Description: